Liposuction: A RealSelf Glossary

 A term to describe protruding fat deposits on the side of a woman’s hips.
 Often referred to as the "outer thighs."

-A procedure that uses a laser energy device to liquefy fat before it is removed through a small tube.
-This differs from liposuction, which removes fat through a hollow metal tube passed through the fatty tissue.
+A procedure that uses a laser energy device to liquefy fat.
+This differs from liposuction, which treats fat through a hollow metal tube passed through the fatty tissue.
 Often SmartLipo is done before physical removal of fatty tissue.

-A term to describe fat that is difficult to remove through a healthy diet and consistent exercise.
+A term to describe fat that is difficult to treat through a healthy diet and consistent exercise.

 Abbreviation for surgery.

 Many people find the idea of traveling to surgery, especially if it’s outside the country, scary to do alone.
 Instead of taking a solo trip, many will look for a travel buddy and take the trip together.